 The tour began on August 27 at 1 p.m. and ended on August 29 at 6:30 p.m. at Hollywood Burbank Airport.
 We spent the nights at hotels in Ventura and Paso Robles.

 Regular Price – $825 (one person, single-occupancy room)

 Early Bird Price – $795 if you register online by July 29.
 Click on the orange registration link above.

-Fee includes all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
-Participants are responsible for their own transportation to and from the tour’s beginning and end point.
+Fee included all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
+Participants were responsible for their own transportation to and from the tour’s beginning and end point.

-Deadline to cancel and receive a refund is three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
-Substitutions are allowed up to five business days before the tour.
+Deadline to cancel and receive a refund was three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
+Substitutions were allowed up to five business days before the tour.
 Refunds may be subject to a 10% processing fee.

-Continuing education credits are available for attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.
+Continuing education credits were available for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.